 Olvera St. & Marchesseault St.

 Some have criticized Olvera Street for being a fake version of a Mexican marketplace, but not only does it continue to draw thousands upon thousands of tourists every year, it has done so since 1930.
 And while there may be a little bit of make-believe at play (which seems appropriate for a city associated with the movie industry), there’s also genuine history here as well.
 The entire area is known as El Pueblo de Los Angeles Historical Monument, the site where the city was founded in 1781, and it includes some of L.A.’s oldest homes such as the 1818 Avila Adobe.
-However you feel about reproductions, you’ll find it’s easy to enjoy browsing the colorful wares in the shops and stalls along this pleasant tree-shaded lane.
+However you feel about reproductions, you’ll find it’s easy to enjoy attending events or browsing the colorful wares in the shops and stalls along this pleasant tree-shaded lane.

 Union Station